 These criteria describe the employment opportunities at Northshore Utility District.
 We provide vital services to the local communities.
 Our work directly impact the quality of life of our friends and neighbors.

 The District’s compensation package is very competitive.
 As employers, we are in the rarified group that still provide a retirement pension, fully-paid medical/dental/vision insurance coverage for the whole family and many other benefits.
 But to keep water and sewer rates low and still pay our employees well, we expect a superior level of work performance from them.
-Only about half of our new-hires pass the probationary period.

 If you know job seekers who are looking to make a difference, please tell them to check out our job openings at www.nud.net.